 I investigate the effects of incomplete markets on economic performance in a number of steps.
-First, the model is calibrated and solved for the closed economy case where the only asset market present is equity.
-17 In addition to claims on capital income, households have implicit claims on social security.
+First, the model is calibrated and solved for the closed economy case where the only asset market present is equity.19 In addition to claims on capital income, households have implicit claims on social security.
 This setting provides a relatively favourable environment for social security, as old households can save only via the stock market, which has a high risk profile, and social security has added value as a quasi-asset with a different risk profile.
 Second, I add a bond market that provides risk-free claims on next period consumption goods.
 This broadens the scope of households to provide for their old-age income through private saving.
-With these two private asset markets in place, I investigate the effect of two social security reform measures, abolishing (privatising) social security and a switch from a DB to a DC system.